 It’s this wider impact of poor brain health that, Abraham says, motivates him to look beyond the lab.
 “As scientists, we naturally turn to peer-reviewed articles and public lectures to share what we do, but it’s important to find other ways to connect with our community.”
 Through the national network of Dementia Prevention Research Clinics, Abraham and his team work directly with people experiencing memory problems, as well as collaborating closely with charity groups and schools.
 This year, BRNZ are trying something a little different – they’re sponsoring a national tour of the ground-breaking play The Keys Are in The Margarine.

 The first topic that Diver tackled was a difficult one: family violence.
-Working with Professor Stuart Young from the Otago’s School of Performing Arts, Diver met with survivors and perpetrators of family violence, as well as medical professionals and members of the police force.
+Working with Professor Stuart Young and Associate Professor Hilary Halba from Otago’s School of Performing Arts, Diver met with survivors and perpetrators of family violence, as well as medical professionals and members of the police force.
 Their research bettered their understanding of a crucial, complex topic, and was central to creating the play.

 In verbatim theatre, productions aren’t strictly ‘written’.
 Rather, each play is assembled from real-life conversations.
 The first step is to record interviews with a wide variety of people, known as collaborators.
 These interviews are edited into a documentary that is shared only with the actors.
 Then, as Diver explains, each actor uses the film to learn their parts by “studying the collaborator’s eye movements, hesitations, hand gestures, vocal intonations, and every word of the edited interview.”
 While they perform on stage, each actor also listens live to the audio of their collaborator, via an earpiece.
 “The actor speaks in time with that person, which means they stay 100% honest,” says Diver.
 “This process allows us to bring the audience into the collaborator’s room, while keeping that collaborator safe and completely anonymous.”